iamjoshwillis/CapstoneProject2/harry-potter/README.md

 You'll notice that the Navigation bar contains scrambled words.
 You'll need to be an enrolled witch or wizard to have the magical ability to deciper the contents.

 Choose your login details, pick a bio, and sign up.
-Next, you'll be brought to the Sorting Hat page, where you can read about each house, see its colors, and founders.
+Next, you'll be brought to the Sorting Hat page, where you can read about each house, see its colors, information, and founders.

 Upon sorting, you'll be brought to your user dashboard that will display your name, bio, house, and your profile image will dynamically changed based on the house you're sorted into.

 ### Navigating

-While
+While signed in as a student, you can view the database of spells you can learn, read about Hogwarts' Professors and Staff, and see your community of fellow students and people you may encounter at Hogwarts.

+Hogsmeade offers an online catalogue where you can view its popular stores as well as a collection of items available for purchase.

 ### `npm run build`